eBay/tsv-utils/README.md

 The tools work like traditional Unix command line utilities such as `cut`, `sort`,  and `grep`, and are intended to complement these tools.
 Each tool is a standalone executable.
 They follow common Unix conventions for pipeline programs.
 Data is read from files or standard input, results are written to standard output.
 The field separator defaults to TAB, but any character can be used.
 Input and output is UTF-8, and all operations are Unicode ready, including regular expression match (`tsv-filter`).
 Documentation is available for each tool by invoking it with the `--help` option.
 TSV format is similar to CSV, see [Comparing TSV and CSV formats](docs/comparing-tsv-and-csv.md) for the differences.

-Speed matters when processing large files, these tools are the fastest the author has found.
-See the [2018 Comparative Benchmarks Update](docs/comparative-benchmarks-2018.md) for comparisons with similar tools.

-The rest of this section contains a one line description of each tool followed by longer introductions.
-There is more detail in the [tool reference](docs/ToolReference.md).
+The rest of this section contains an overview of each tool.
+Full documentation is available in the [tool reference](docs/ToolReference.md).

-* [tsv-filter](#tsv-filter) - Filter rows via numeric and string comparisons.
+* [tsv-filter](#tsv-filter) - Filter lines using numeric, string and regular expression comparisons against individual fields.
 * [tsv-select](#tsv-select) - Keep a subset of columns (fields).
 Like `cut`, but with field reordering.
 * [tsv-summarize](#tsv-summarize) - Summary statistics on selected fields, against the full data set or grouped by key.
 * [tsv-sample](#tsv-sample) - Sample input lines or randomize their order.
 A number of sampling methods are available.